-Five days before my 48th birthday, my life took a 90 degree turn.
+Five days before my 48th birthday, my life took an unexpected 90-degree turn.
 I went to the doctor for a routine checkup and received a diagnosis of congestive heart failure.
 (With CHF, the heart still pumps, but not efficiently.
-It is often fatal.
-Without medical treatment and lifestyle changes, it is always fatal.)
+At that time, it was almost always fatal.)

 Really?
 Me?
-I felt totally healthy, worked full-time, was married, had two sons in college and an intense, active life.
+I felt totally healthy, was a full-time senior past of a large church, was married, had two sons in college, and an active life.
 Heart failure was a total surprise.

 It made a difference.
-Even though my heart was too damaged to recover fully, it responded well enough to medication and the lifestyle changes that I kept working for another four years.
+Even though my heart was too damaged to recover fully, it responded well enough that I kept working for another four years.

-As Inspector Armand Gamache says in The Long Way Home, “What’s the use of healing, if the life that’s saved is callow and selfish and ruled by fear?”
-(The Long Way Home, Louise Penny).
-In contrast, living well flows from a spring of gratitude.
-It carries the fragrance of kindness and grace.
-It vibrates–sometimes boldly and sometimes quietly–with courage, resilience, mindfulness, and hope.
-That is the life I want to keep living.
+As Inspector Armand Gamache says in The Long Way Home, “What’s the use of healing if the life that’s saved is callow and selfish and ruled by fear?”
+I want to live well, a life that carries the fragrance of kindness and grace.
+That type of life vibrates–sometimes boldly and sometimes quietly–with courage, resilience, mindfulness, and hope.
+Join me in that kind of life.

 Barbara, I followed your posts a couple of years ago but have not received any recently.
 I curious if you are continuing to blog or whether I’ve inadvertently been removed from your list?
 I also wonder how you are doing with health-related matters you raised in previous reflections.
 For your information, I was a student minister serving a Sugar Creek Presbyterian Church in the mid-1960’s where you and your family attended in Kettering, Ohio.